nazgul17/JCloisterZone/notable-TODO.md

 * test if works if barn are contain multiple spots

-* implement zoom by single affine transrom on grid layer? no problems with area checking
+* implement zoom by single affine transrom on grid layer? probably no - problems with area checking

-* remove Tile, remove Board (in favor of BoardMixin)
 * remove feature/meeple methods with state arg, eg isOccupied(state), put them rather on state

 * Tower, place tile, use same circular ares as for selecting follower